Where Happiness Won’t Be Found (Ecclesiastes 1:1-11)

 Big Idea: Life is temporary, fleeting, and repetitive, and we’ll all be forgotten.
 So don’t base your happiness on what won’t last forever.

 Life is amazing.
 The world is full of beauty and joy.
-Even in the middle of COVID we have Uber Eats and Netflix and Jess Ray’s music and Jimmy’s Coffee in Kensington Market.
+Even during COVID, we can still enjoy Uber Eats, Netflix, Jess Ray's music, and Jimmy's Coffee in Kensington Market.
 John Rockefeller was the richest man who’s ever lived in America.
 He lived a hundred years ago.
 Your standard of living is higher than his.
 We have better food, healthcare, entertainment, and creature comforts.
 We live better than the richest man lived just a hundred years ago.
 Our lives are unbelievable.

 But our lives seem so futile.
 Someone here in Liberty Village once confessed to me, “I have the job, the car, the condo, and I’m still not happy.”
-A 2016 article in the highly regarded science magazine New Scientist asked several basic philosophical questions and attempted to give answers from a strictly scientific point of view.
+In 2016, New Scientist published an article exploring basic philosophical questions and providing answers from a scientific perspective.
 One of the questions was “What is the meaning of life?”

 In trying to answer about the meaning of life, the author begins with a bleak reality: